 The payments noted may have been added later to the documents.
 Hedges declined payment stating that Palmer had made the assignment and so Palmer should have paid Day and his companions out of his budget.
 However, this argument made little sense to Walker who put this petition together.
 The remarkable part of this case is the detailed list of tribal people removed, their names, and locations from where they came.
 With this information, we can put together a good amount of information about them.

 In September 1856, a month after Palmer resigned, Hedges appointed Daniel P. Barnes of Douglas County to remove the remaining Natives from the Umpqua Valley (R609-9/22/56).
 Palmer’s report of expenses related to the removal of the tribes (R609-8/11/56) did not include the appointment of J.P.
 Day in July.
-It may be that due to the busy nature of his office in the summer of 1856, with the Rogue River war still raging and concluding, Palmer forgot to mention the appointment of Day.
+It may be that due to the busy nature of his office in the summer of 1856, at the end of the Rogue River war, in the midst of removing other tribes from Port Orford, and heightened tensions still raging amount the white populations, Palmer forgot to mention the appointment of Day.
 In this case, it may be that Hedges was surprised by the discovery of Day and his companions when the 71 Native people arrived at Grand Ronde and then realized that his Barnes appointment was an unnecessary expense.
 Money was quite tight in the Indian office budget and Palmer was forced to make many promissory notes out to vendors and services to remove the tribes trusting that the Federal Government would honor these notes.
 Hedges must have been upset that Palmer had essentially overspent the Indian office he took over, by many tens of thousands of dollars, without any efficient way to pay for these expenses.
 This seems to be the trend- whenever a superintendent is replaced, the new man, is always upset to see the debt of their agency incurred by the previous superintendents, and their early letters suggest that they can solve this problem and do better, only to find out some months later that the real problem is the complete lack of support and funding from the Indian office in DC.

 C.M.
 Walker followed up his petition in a letter to the Commissioner on April 27th, 1857, asking for a response about the accounts of Day and his employees who had yet to be paid.